gustavromer/GaussianDriftEstimation.jl/README.md

 # GaussianDriftEstimation

+All scripts must be included for the code to run.
 Code for generating figures from the various sections is contained in the folder 'Plots'.